-Three Lissajous shapes $\leq$ $\leq$ with increasing complexity or an ADSR shape $\uparrow$ can be selected on the Orbiter screen $\supset$ .
+Three Lissajous shapes $\bigotimes \bigotimes \bigotimes \bigotimes$ with increasing complexity or an ADSR shape $\square$ can be selected on the Orbiter screen $\mathcal{P}$ .
 These shapes can then be distorted by dragging the rectangular Warp Pad (just below the shape selector) horizontally and vertically.

-The Lissajous shapes are always perodic and their sped can be set relatively (1× to 8×) to the master Tempo using one of the speed selectors below the Warp Pad.
+The Lissajous shapes are always perodic and their sped can be set relatively $(1 \times to 8 \times)$ to the master Tempo using one of the speed selectors below the Warp Pad.
 Moreover, the resulting trajectory can be resized, moved or rotated by dragging it on the Orbiter screen.

 When the ADSR shape is selected, the Orbiter follows a figure in which each stage of the envelope covers a different segment of the 2D space.
 The segments can be warped individually based on the segment selectors below the Warp Pad (A-D, D-S, S-R), while their endpoints can be moved on the Orbiter screen to form the desired trajectory.
+It is possible to use the same ADSR envelope for both amplitude and Orbiter or to have two independent sets of values depending on the selected configuration.
+See the Envelope section for more details.

-The initial orbiter shape and position can be restored using the Warp Reset ® button.
+The initial orbiter shape and position can be restored using the Warp Reset B button.